 pine nuts(ContainsTree Nuts)

 Preheat the oven to 220°C/200°C fan-forced.
 Place the dried porcini mushrooms and the hot water in a jug and set aside to soak for 20 minutes.
 Slice the potato (unpeeled) into 1cm fries.
-Arrange the potato in a single layer on the oven tray lined with baking paper, drizzle with olive oil and season with salt and pepper.
-Roast for 25-30 minutes or until tender.
+Place the potato on an oven tray lined with baking paper, drizzle with olive oil and season with salt and pepper.
+Toss to coat, then arrange in a single layer.
+Bake until tender, 25-30 minutes.

 While the fries are roasting, trim the green beans.
 Roughly chop the silverbeet.
 Thinly slice the eschalot.
 Finely chop the garlic (or use a garlic press).
 Pick the thyme leaves.

 Heat a large frying pan over a medium-high heat.
-Add the pine nuts and toast, tossing, for 3-4 minutes or until golden.
-Transfer to a plate.
+Add the pine nuts and toast, tossing, until golden, 3-4 minutes.
+Transfer to a medium bowl.
 Return the pan to a medium-high heat with a drizzle of olive oil.
-Add the green beans and cook for 2 minutes or until softened.
-Add the silverbeet and 1/2 the garlic and cook, stirring, for 1-2 minutes or until wilted.
-Transfer to a medium bowl and cover to keep warm.
+Add the green beans and cook until softened, 2 minutes.
+Add the silverbeet and 1/2 the garlic and cook until wilted, 1-2 minutes.
+Transfer to the bowl with the pine nuts.

 Return the frying pan to a high heat.
 Drizzle the sirloin steaks with olive oil and season both sides with salt and pepper.
 Once hot, add the steaks to the pan and cook for 2 minutes on each side for medium-rare, or until cooked to your liking.
-Using tongs, sear the fat for 30 seconds, or until golden.
+Using tongs, sear the fat until golden, 30 seconds.
 Transfer to a plate and set aside to rest.

 Rinse and finely chop the porcini mushrooms (reserve the soaking liquid!).
 Return the pan to a medium heat with a drizzle of olive oil.
-Add the mushrooms, eschalot and thyme and cook, stirring, for 1-2 minutes or until softened.
-Add the remaining garlic and cook for 1 minute.
-Add the cooking cream (see ingredients list), reserved porcini liquid (1/2 cup for 2 people / 1 cup for 4 people) and a pinch of salt.
-Simmer for 4-5 minutes, or until thickened.
-Season with salt and pepper.
+Add the porcini mushrooms, eschalot and thyme and cook until softened, 1-2 minutes.
+Add the remaining garlic and cook until fragrant, 1 minute.
+Add the cooking cream, reserved porcini liquid (1/2 cup for 2 people / 1 cup for 4 people) and crumbled beef stock (1/2 cube for 2 people / 1 cube for 4 people).
+Simmer until thickened, 4-5 minutes.
+Season to taste with salt and pepper.
 TIP: Add the steak resting juices for extra flavour!